dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

-Glas programs support context-specific effects APIs.
-For example, we can develop one API for web-apps oriented around document object model, local storage, and XMLHttpRequest.
-Another API for console apps can be oriented around filesystem, sockets, and binary streams.
-For portability, it is useful to develop applications against an idealized, purpose-specific effects API, then adapt it to a target system via 'env' operator.

-However, effects APIs for Glas programs must be transactional.
-Every conditional and loop combinator is essentially a hierarchical transaction.
-When a 'try' clause fails, any effects from that clause should be reverted.
-Essentially, effects must reduce to manipulating variables, though several of those variables might be hidden behind an interface.

-A *transaction machine* architecture is an excellent fit for Glas applications.
-In contrast to the conventional procedural loop, transaction machines have very nice properties for live coding and extension, process control, incremental computing, and resilience.

-Glas applications will generally be modeled as transaction machines with problem-specific or target-specific effects APIs.
+Glas programs are essentially transactional due to backtracking conditional behavior.
+I propose to embrace this, using a *transaction machine* application architecture, where the application loop is a repeating transaction.
+Transaction machines have many nice properties for process control, live coding, reactive behavior, and real-time systems.

+Transactions restrict direct use of synchronous effects APIs, i.e. an application cannot send a request then await a response within a single transaction.
+However, transactions can work with channels, mailboxes, tuple spaces, and various other models.
+APIs for filesystem, network, GUI, or specialized for web-apps can be designed around use of transactions.

+This document discusses transaction machines and development of applications with Glas.

 ## Transaction Machines

 Transaction machines model software systems as a set of repeating transactions on a shared environment.
 Individual transactions are deterministic, while the set is scheduled fairly but non-deterministically.

 This model is conceptually simple, easy to implement naively, and has many nice emergent properties for a wide variety of systems-level concerns.
+However, a high-performance implementation is non-trivial, requiring incremental computing, replication on fork, and routing optimizations.
+This requires support from compiler or runtime system.

 ### Process Control